qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 })
 ```

+Adapter tests are valuable, because they force us to understand the service we are adapting, and help us pinpoint problems if there ever are any.

-Summarizing, API adapters are secondary adapters that:
+We hope we have illustrated that API adapters are secondary adapters that:
-- **perform API call**, in this case using the axios library
+- **perform API calls**, in this case using the [axios](https://github.com/axios/axios) library
-- **map data** to/from domain objects, preferably in separate functions to make code more glanceable
+- **map data** to and from domain objects, preferably in separate functions to make code more glanceable
-- **handle errors**, converting these to a relevant thing or error
+- **handle errors**, converting these to a relevant thing or an error

 ## Summary